Menu

 The discussion about equity release with family isn’t about how it affects their inheritance.
 If you’re planning to remain in your home for the rest of your life, you may require support in later life to help manage your home.

-For example, if you’re living in a detached property with a half-acre or larger garden with tall hedges surrounding your property acting as a privacy screen, chances are, at some point, you’ll need a helping hand to manage the garden.
-Inside, adaptations may be required such as installing a stairlift and downstairs loo etc.
+For example, if you live in a detached property with a half-acre or larger garden and tall hedges surrounding it acting as a privacy screen, chances are, at some point, you’ll need a helping hand to manage the garden.
+Inside, adaptations may be required, such as installing a stairlift and downstairs loo, etc.

 Once you take out a lifetime mortgage (if you don’t use drawdown), it may be the only time you’re able to release the equity from your home.
 Your kids may suggest some things that you haven’t considered that you may require in your senior years.
 Many working adults aren’t worried about their parents’ estates because it’s their inheritance.